Julian-Wyatt/ServerSummative/readme.md

 postLogin, which will log the user in to the website, using their email and password which are on the server.
 The password will be bcrypt compared with the stored password asynchronously.
 Log in will occur if successful which will send log in data to the client

 postDeleteAccount, which will delete the account linked to the token which is sent in the header.

+The few extra functions are generally called through the above functions.
+The few that don't are the interval saving functions which will call requests every x miliseconds.
+I have this strategically set to use the majority but not all of my quota in one day.
+These functions are there to save the requested data to JSONs rather than pinging Youtube after every request to my server.
+This greatly reduces the chances of my daily quota being used up.

 ## Server-side code
 See full Server side code documentation provided on the website: